 “How do we treat these 3 things as a unit?”
-We set out to start a company, and I wanted to address this problem.
+We set out to start a company, and I wanted to address the problem of the triple threat: testing, dependencies and data.

 As a presales engineer, I was constantly surprised by how “wild west” software delivery could be.
 I had the opportunity to visit a myriad of companies large and small and observe how they worked.
 Most companies didn’t intend for their application delivery teams to get that way.
 I could empathize.
 Change management is hard.
 Conway’s Law is real.
 As well as the struggle between Center of _ (fill in the blank) vs organic “use what you like” per team.
 Sound familiar?